 On the second inside, the open flap part, write the answers.

 Games help kids learn.
 They’re playful and fun, cementing the learning.
-Consider buying or making your own multiplication game to help your kids in their times tables mastery.
+Consider buying or making your own multiplication games to help your kids with their times tables mastery.